Eschatologue/CM_wiki/docs/campaign/player-chr/john-godsmith.md

 Your name, your family, and your tribe all converge at a singular point in history—a history the Spires played a part in erasing.
 What secrets lie beyond the stars?
 What mysteries rest beneath this continent?
 And what awaits at the journey's end?

 > *“May your blade be swift, your judgment just, and your decisions resolute.”*

-### Level 1: The Joy of Fishing

-Memories from somewhere beyond *somehow* gives you Proficiency with [Fishing Supplies](../../equipment/tools/other-tools.md#fishings-supplies) if you don't already have it.
-Moreover, when you don't have Fishing Supplies, you can spend 1 hour and 150 SP worth of material to create one.
-This can be done as part of a **:rest-short: Short Rest**.

 ### Level 3: Heaven's Maledict